-- Cut the butter into the flour using a pastry blender or your fingertips until the mixture looks like coarse crumbs with pieces of butter about the size of peas.
+- Cut the butter into the flour using a pastry cutter or your fingertips until the mixture looks like coarse crumbs with pieces of butter about the size of peas.

 - Add the sourdough starter and mix with a spoon until most of the flour is incorporated.
 Knead the mixture in the bowl a few times until it comes together.

-- Turn out dough onto a lightly floured work surface then roll or pat the dough out to about 3/4" thick.
+- Turn dough out onto a lightly floured work surface then roll dough or pat it out to about 3/4" thick.

 - Cut biscuits, gather scraps, re-roll and cut out one or two more.

-- Place biscuits on an ungreased baking sheet.
+- Place biscuits on an ungreased baking sheet or in a cast iron skillet.
+You can use parchment paper if you'd like to keep your baking sheet clean.
 Place them close together, touching, if you want soft-sided biscuits or space them apart for crisper sides.